-12. Estimated Number of professional FTE/SYs to be budgeted for this Program
+1. Estimated Number of professional FTE/SYs to be budgeted for this Program

-No. and Exte nsion Research
+Veer Exte nsion Re search

 Year 1862 1890 1862 1890

-2007 4.7 0.0 9.3 0.0
+2008 5.1 0.0 7.8 0.0

-2008 4.7 0.0 9.3 0.0
+2009 5.1 0.0 7.8 0.0

-2009 4.7 0.0 9.3 0.0
+2010 5.1 0.0 7.8 0.0

-2010 4.7 0.0 9.3 0.0
+2011 5.6 0.0 8.3 0.0

-2011 4.7 0.0 9.3 0.0
+2012 5.6 0.0 8.3 0.0

-Research and Extension programs will target: (1) Rural Revitalization and Community Development - the process of change in rural economies will be monitored and opportunities for rural revitalization and community development identified; (2) Individual Academic and Family Financial Success - factors that encourage individual academic and family financial success will be identified and strategies developed to enhance those assets; (3) Social and Economic Development for All Family Members programs to assist communities in building the social and economic capital important for civic, social, emotional and educational development of all family members including youth and the elderly will be developed and delivered; (4) Economic Growth for Rural Communities - business expansion and retention strategies for rural communities that encourage and/or manage economic growth will be developed and delivered; (5) Minimizing Land Use Conflicts and Protecting Natural Amenities strategies to minimize land use conflicts and protect natural amenities in an urbanizing environment will be investigated, including use of integrated conceptual models that aid those responsible for resource management decisions; (6) Benefits and Costs of Alternative Surface and Ground Water Quality Protection - a framework will be developed to examine the economic benefits and costs of alternative approaches to protect surface and ground water guality; (7) Protection and Preservation of Agricultural Land - current strategies to protect and preserve agricultural land will be evaluated and promising new approaches will be investigated and assessed; (8) Rural Communities - social and economic structures of rural communities will be studied and used to formulate strategies for sustainable development; (9) Training Programs - Training programs in land use change will be developed and delivered to provide farmers, landowners, and community members decision-making tools for land use and preservation issues; (10) Critical Mass and the Urban Interface - the economic, social and cultural impacts of land fragmentation, increased spatial interfaces with urban uses and effects on agricultural support industries will be used to assess the necessary "critical mass" for future agricultural viability; and the web of relationships between urban and rural land uses will be documented.
+Research and Extension programs will target: (1) Rural Revitalization and Community Development - the process of change in rural economies will be monitored and opportunities for rural revitalization and community development identified; (2) Individual Academic and Family Financial Success - factors that encourage individual academic and family financial success will be identified and strategies developed to enhance those assets; (3) Social and Economic Development for All Family Members programs to assist communities in building the social and economic capital important for civic, social, emotional and educational development of all family members including youth and the elderly will be developed and delivered; (4) Economic Growth for Rural Communities - business expansion and retention strategies for rural communities that encourage and/or manage economic growth will be developed and delivered; (5) Minimizing Land Use Conflicts and Protecting Natural Amenities - strategies to minimize land use conflicts and protect natural amenities in an urbanizing environment will be investigated, including use of integrated conceptual models that aid those responsible for resource management decisions; (6) Benefits and Costs of Alternative Surface and Ground Water Quality Protection - a framework will be developed to examine the economic benefits and costs of alternative approaches to protect surface and ground water quality; (7) Protection and Preservation of Agricultural Land - current strategies to protect and preserve agricultural land will be evaluated and promising new approaches will be investigated and assessed; (8) Rural Communities - social and economic structures of rural communities will be studied and used to formulate strategies for sustainable development; (9) Training Programs - Training programs in land use change will be developed and delivered to provide farmers, landowners, and community members decision-making tools for land use and preservation issues; (10) Critical Mass and the Urban Interface - the economic, social and cultural impacts of land fragmentation, increased spatial interfaces with urban uses and effects on agricultural support industries will be used to assess the necessary "critical mass" for future agricultural viability; and the web of relationships between urban and rural land uses will be documented.

-14. Type(s) of methods to be used to reach direct and indirect contacts
+2. Type(s) of methods to be used to reach direct and indirect contacts

 Extension

 Direct Methods Indirect Methods

-Workshop Group Discussion One-on-One Intervention Demonstrations NewslettersWeb sites
+Workshop One-on-One Intervention Demonstrations Group Discussion Web sitesNewsletters